 In case of individuals and unlimited partnerships, the insolvency resolution process consists of preparation of a repayment plan by the debtor.
 If approved by creditors, the DRT passes an order binding the debtor and creditors to the repayment plan.
 If the plan is rejected or fails, the debtor or creditors may apply for a bankruptcy order.

-According to section 11, the following persons shall not be entitled to make an application to initiate corporate insolvency resolution process under Chapter II of Part II of the Insolvency and Bankruptcy Code, 2016:
+Section 11 of the Code disentitles the following persons to make an application to initiate corporate insolvency resolution process: